-Early morning birding the savanna will be a high priority here with white-tailed hawks, fork-tailed flycatchers, grassland sparrows and yellowish pipits a good possibility and the chance of sharp-tailed ibises, eastern meadowlarks and double-striped thick-knee.
+Early morning birding the savannah will be a high priority here with white-tailed hawks, fork-tailed flycatchers, grassland sparrows and yellowish pipits a good possibility and the chance of sharp-tailed ibises, eastern meadowlarks and double-striped thick-knee.
 The major contender will be seeing giant anteater if we are lucky and early enough.

 In the morning after breakfast, we transfer to a boat for a trip along the Demerara River to the Amerindian reserve of Santa.
 The river system is the only means of travel here, and you may see families transporting their farm produce to market or canoeing to the village church.
-The area is also rich in bird and wild life, and the lucky visitor may catch a glimpse of monkeys in the trees or a toucan gliding overhead.
+The area is also rich in birds and wildlife, and we may catch a glimpse of monkeys in the trees or a toucan gliding overhead.

-Arrowpoint Nature Resort.
-2-nights
+Accommodation: Arrowpoint Nature Resort, 2-nights

 This morning we take large motorised canoes out onto the creek to look for the amazing crimson topaz, a hummingbird which may be hawking insects above our boats – a fabulous way to start the day.
 Other birds we hope to encounter include point-tailed palmcreeper, sungrebe, sunbittern and more hummingbirds, including black-throated mango and green-tailed goldenthroat.

 We continue birdwatching in the late afternoon, watching for flocks of red-bellied macaws crossing the sky en route to their roosts, and perhaps seeing an evening gathering of euphonias and other tanagers in low trees of the clearing.
 Sapphire-rumped parrotlets also occasionally roost in the area.

 You should note: * In 2018, this trip will be 1 day shorter and will not include Kaieteur Falls.